-In order to achieve and maintain the Rainforest Alliance certification seal, tea farms must undergo annual audits against a rigorous standard with detailed environmental, economic, and social criteria.
+In order to achieve and maintain the Rainforest Alliance certification seal, tea farms must undergo annual audits against a rigorous standard with detailed environmental, economic, and social requirements.

 Improving farmer incomes through Rainforest Alliance Certified tea

 Too many smallholder tea farmers, and even plantation owners, receive extremely low prices for their crops—despite enormous global demand for it.
 The Rainforest Alliance promotes more sustainable and climate-smart farming methods that help tea farmers protect and improve their incomes.
 But with such narrow margins, many farmers and producer groups simply cannot afford to invest in sustainability, and those who can rarely see better prices for their goods.
 That’s why our 2020 Certification Program puts greater emphasis on shared responsibility between producers and buyers.
-The new certification program will include a mandatory Sustainability Differential—an additional cash payment from buyers to farmers over and above the market price—to effectively reward producers for their more sustainable farming practices.
-It will also require buyers to cover the farmers’ costs for achieving certification under the 2020 Sustainable Agriculture Standard.
+Our certification program includes a mandatory Sustainability Differential—an additional cash payment from buyers to farmers over and above the market price—to effectively reward producers for their more sustainable farming practices.
+It also requires buyers to cover the farmers’ costs for achieving certification under the 2020 Sustainable Agriculture Standard.

 Advancing a living wage for tea workers